Eovaldi strong, Red Sox run win streak to 5 over Yanks, 4-2

-BOSTON (AP) — Nathan Eovaldi pitched neatly into the eighth inning, Adam Ottavino escaped a pair of late jams and the Boston Red Sox held off the New York Yankees 4-2 on Saturday night, improving to 5-0 this season against their longtime rivals.
+BOSTON (AP) — Playing against the New York Yankees seems to bring out the best in Nathan Eovaldi.
+His latest performance has the Boston Red Sox on the verge of a second straight sweep of their longtime rivals.

-Boston will now look to post its second sweep of the Yankees this year in Sunday’s series finale.
+Eovaldi pitched neatly into the eighth inning, Adam Ottavino escaped a pair of late jams and the Boston held off New York 4-2 on Saturday night.
+The Red Sox improved to 5-0 against the Yankees this season.

-It was a bounce-back night for Eovaldi (8-4), who was coming off his shortest outing of 2021 in which he last just four innings at Kansas City.
+It was a bounce-back night for Eovaldi (8-4), who was coming off his shortest outing of 2021 in which he lasted just four innings at Kansas City.

 He was more composed at Fenway Park, keeping his fastball in the high 90s while allowing one run off seven hits, issuing no walks and striking out six over 7 2/3 innings.